form3tech-oss/f1/README.md

 )

 func main() {
-	// After creating a new f1 instance, add all the scenarios and execute the f1 tool f1.New().Add("mySuperFastLoadTest", setupMySuperFastLoadTest).Execute() }
+	// Create a new f1 instance, add all the scenarios and execute the f1 tool.
+	// Any scenario that is added here, it can be run like: `go run main.go run constant mySuperFastLoadTest` f1.New().Add("mySuperFastLoadTest", setupMySuperFastLoadTest).Execute() }

-func setupMySuperFastLoadTest(t *testing.T) testing.RunFn {
+// Performs any setup steps and returns a function to run on every iteration of the scenario func setupMySuperFastLoadTest(t *testing.T) testing.RunFn {
 	fmt.Println("Setup the scenario")